ruliana/accent-buster/README.md

 This lib will have NO MORE than the very strictly necessary to replace diacritics, currently, it has 2 methods: "String#accent_buster" and "String#accent_buster!" (note the bang).

+Accent Buster uses refinements, so, ruby 2.0+ only.

 ## Installation

 Add this line to your application's Gemfile: